AlejandroAkbal/dokku-matomo/README.md

 #### GeoIP2

-The GeoIP2 plugin is already installed but needs to be configured.
+The GeoIP2 plugin is already installed in the docker image, but needs to be configured.

 [Follow the instructions in the crazymax/docker-matomo repository](https://github.com/crazy-max/-matomo#geoip2) to enable it.